Eczema and Stress: Understanding the Connection and How to Manage It

 Here’s what happens when stress takes its toll on your skin:

-- Increased Inflammation: Stress-induced inflammation can worsen the redness and itchiness associated with eczema.
+- Increased Inflammation: Stress-induced inflammation can worsen the redness and itchiness associated with eczema from stress.

-- Slower Healing: High stress levels can slow down your body’s natural ability to repair damaged skin.
+- Slower Healing: High stress levels can slow down your body’s natural ability to repair damaged skin, contributing to stress eczema symptoms.

-- Weakened Skin Barrier: Chronic stress can impair your skin’s protective barrier, leaving it more vulnerable to irritants and allergens.
+- Weakened Skin Barrier: Chronic stress can impair your skin’s protective barrier, making stress dermatitis worse.

 Managing Eczema and Stress